nocomplexity/securitybydesign/prevention/mvsp.md

 ---
 title: Checklist:Minimum Viable Secure Product
-short_title: Checklist:MVSP
+short_title: Checklist MVP
 ---

-Building Trust by Design Agile teams often prioritize the Minimum Viable Product (MVP) to gather early feedback.
+Building Trust by Design Agile teams often prioritize the **Minimum Viable Product (MVP)** to gather early feedback.
 Yet, in an era of sophisticated threats,**a product is only as viable as its security**.
 Enter the **Minimum Viable Secure Product (MVSP)**.

 The MVSP is a minimalist security baseline for B2B software and outsourcing partners.
 It reinforces the truth that security cannot be "added later"—it must be baked into the product using Security by Design principles.